 - Intergenerational Friendship: Nikki is in her late teens, Harry is an adult, yet they share a nice friendship as they both investigate Jennifer's kidnapping.

 - Kids Are Cruel: Played for Laughs.
 One such child sees Harry standing for dear life on a ceiling fan and, instead of alerting everyone else that he's stuck up there, decides to entertain himself by setting the fan setting to fast.
 Hilarity Ensues.

 - Laser-Guided Karma: Jennifer's captor has too much fun psychologically tormenting her with his cattle prod.
 It comes as no shock (no pun intended) that towards the end, he ends up tossed against a fuse box and electrocuted.

 - Mistaken for Masturbating: Harry gets soaked by lawn sprinklers and shakes his pants off facing away from the door whilst making noises as Nikki answers the door.

 - Nice Job Fixing It, Villain: Had Helen and Barnes not stolen the money from Elliot and tried boarding the plane, they wouldn't have fulfilled Harry's suspicion that they were the kidnappers and painted a target on the back of their heads.

 - What's more, had Elliot not kidnapped Jennifer, Helen and Barnes' plans to kill off Downing for his money wouldn't have been delayed.

 - "Not So Different" Remark: Harry recognizes that although he and Nikki may be from different walks of life, they both know what it's like to be in someone's shadow.
 Respectively, Nikki has lived in Jennifer's shadow, whereas Harry has lived in the shadow of his well-renowned ancestors.
-Played for Laughs when he voices "You know, Nikki, you and I both have something in common: we're both going through life without any break!"
+Played for Laughs when he voices "You know, Nikki, you and I are a lot alike: we're both traveling through life... in a car with no brakes!"